danielo515/danielo515.github.io/astro/src/pages/cv/cv.md

 ## PERSONAL STATEMENT

-Experience has taught me every day can be different.
-Being a versatile person has being very important in my career, facing several kind of problems in different languages.
-I strongly trust in open source and most of my projects have open licenses.

-I never accept something as it is if I think I can improve it.
+Throughout my career, I've learned that each day brings new challenges and opportunities.
+Being adaptable and versatile has been crucial to my success.
+I am a strong advocate for open-source, and many of my projects has open licenses.
+I never settle for the status quo — if I see an opportunity for improvement, I take it.

 ## BADGES